binhe-lab/C037-Cand-auris-adhesin/01-global-adhesin-prediction/script/amino-acid-composition/README.md

 Switched to Python, as it is more flexible and can output both cysteine and dibasic motifs in the same script.

+## 2020-03-06 Update 3:

+Made another modification: this time I'd like to run a sliding window and record the highest number of cysteine content.
+The script is named `calc_aafreq_window.py` and `calc_freq_window_gz.py`.

 ## Install bioawk